 - All animals are equal

-It was not long before the elite class (the pigs) turned these principles on their heads.
+It was not long before the elite class (the pigs) turned these principles upside down.
 At first, Animal Farm prospers.
 Then power struggle ensues between the two leading pigs; Napoleon and Snowball.
 Using his secretly raised attack dogs, Napoleon chases Snowball out of the farm, assumes total leadership and bans all meetings.
 He continues to use his attack dogs to eliminate every opposition.

 Napoleon begins expanding his powers, rewriting history to make Snowball a villain.
 Napoleon also begins to act more and more like a human being—sleeping in a bed, drinking whisky, and engaging in trade with neighboring farmers.
 The original Animalist principles strictly forbade such activities, but Squealer, Napoleon’s propagandist, justifies every action to the other animals, convincing them that Napoleon is a great leader and is making things better for everyone— despite the fact that the common animals are cold, hungry, and overworked.
 All the Principles of Animalism are breached by Napoleon and his ruling elite (cabinet) and eventually reduced to “All animals are equal but some are more equal than the others”.